-According to PwC, the broad band, fixed-line and mobile services we have deployed accounted for 2.2% of the GDP last year.
-In addition, it is a responsible kind of deployment, improving energy efficiency and minimizing the impact on the environment.
-Thus, for example, we share 33,878 stations with other operators.
+According to PwC, the Broadband, landline and mobile services that we have deployed represented 2.2% of the GDP last year.
+In addition, it has been a responsible deployment, improving energy efficiency and minimising the impact on the environment.
+For example, we share 41,085 stations with other operators.

 Moreover, for us it is important for all the services we offer to be affordable for the population, especially in Latin America.
-The mobile pre-paid service, as well as a distinctive offer and service packages, are the key tools for improving the connectivity of communities with lower incomes.
+The prepaid mobile service, as well as a distinctive offer and service packages are the key tools for improving connectivity in lower income communities.

 We provide access to millions of people with the best technology, with investments that exceed the 25 million euros each day

 We also put in place new payment models to improve the affordability of our offer: charges per day, in Argentina; Charges per application in Peru, or Co-payments, launched in countries such as Colombia, in collaboration with various governments, are just some examples.